Meet the OCL Board

 Yvette Hutchinson

-Yvette is the Research Lead for the British Council’s Schools Connect Global Programme.
+Yvette is the Research Engagement Lead for the British Council’s Education and School Education team.
 Yvette spent the first years of her career teaching English.
 After graduate studies in the US, she returned to the UK to lead a Supplementary School and then lecture in Education Studies and Teacher Training.
 Yvette has worked for Local Authorities as a School Improvement Adviser and led the programme for Early Career Teachers in Oxfordshire.
-Yvette is the Executive Chair of the UK Forum for international Education and Training (UKFIET) and a member of the Economic and Social Research Council’s Education Advisory Group.

 Dr Grace Healy